TABLE OF CONTENTS

 - Always spend at least a little bit of money so you can run a transaction.
 This one was particularly important in fast-casual/cafe concepts because there were certain partners where more than half of us were not spending the minimum, meaning there was no transaction at the end and therefore no tip at all.
 As I said above, there are times when this is our fault because we’ve engaged in a partnership where spending $15 is actually difficult.
 But when possible, we do expect you to exceed the minimum so that you’re able to leave an appropriate tip.

 - Follow our suggested tipping guidelines.
-Starting July 1st, if we know what a partner’s average tip is from non-Premium customers, we will tell you in the Premium newsletter so you have a reference point.
+Starting July 1st, if we know what a partner’s average tip is from non-Offline customers, we will tell you in the Offline newsletter so you have a reference point.